gaia-platform/KomatsuSimulator/README.md

    4. `git checkout ROS2`
 5. After sourcing your ROS environment and all your workspaces, run `rosdep install -y -i --from-paths src` at the root of your ROS workspace to pickup any dependencies.
-6. Run `colcon build` to build all packages
+6. Run `colcon build` to build all packages.

-* Special Gaia.Preview build instructions

-As of 20210901 if building against Gaia.Preview, as special sans libc++ build of GaiaPlatform is needed.
-This is not an official or supported realease, it is just here for a limited time to work around the Gaia/ROS build issue.
-The build can be found at: https://drive.google.com/file/d/1GkT4SqxW3cwAwHLpi4nznjWUkFjPWFwp/view?usp=sharing
+## Unity setup
+1. Install the latest 20x LTS build of the Unity Editor.
+2. Follow the Unity instructions [here](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/setup.md#-unity-setup) to install the Robotics package for Unity.

 # Running the simulation

-1. On the ROS/Gaia hosting machine
+1. On the ROS/Gaia hosting machine...
-   1. Source your ROS under/overlays
+   1. Source your ROS under/overlays.
    2. Start ROS-TCP-Endpoint:
       `ros2 launch danger_zone bridge_launch.py`
       - or -
       `ros2 run ros_tcp_endpoint default_server_endpoint --ros-args -p ROS_IP:=[HOST_MACHINE_IP_ADDRESS]`
       1. You can get your host machine's IP address by running `hostname -I`
-   3. Start `danger_zone`: `ros2 launch danger_zone node_launch.py`
+   3. Start `danger_zone`: `ros2 launch danger_zone node_launch.py`.
    4. On the machine with the Unity simulation, simply start run the simulation and it will automatically connect to ROS.
-If not, make sure `HOST_MACHINE_IP_ADDRESS` matches the one supplied inside Unity
+If not, make sure `HOST_MACHINE_IP_ADDRESS` matches the one supplied inside Unity.